Gutsy

 The Opportunity

-Based on the research, I saw a clear opportunity: simplify digestive health management by reducing input effort, removing interpretation burden, and guiding users with helpful, human-centered feedback — all in one easy-to-use platform.
+The research revealed a clear opportunity: simplify digestive health management by reducing input effort and stress, removing the burden of interpretation, and guiding users with clear, human-centered feedback—all within a single, easy-to-use platform.

 Conversational Logging